KeyValueSoftwareSystems/react-waterfall-chart/README.md

 You can use `barWidth` prop to specify the width of each bar present in the chart.
 The given value will be converted to pixels (px) and applied to the chart.
 With the help of `showBridgeLines` prop, the line connecting the adjacent bars can be shown/hidden.
-`showFinalSummary` can be used to display the summary as the last transaction.
+`showFinalSummary` can be used to display the summary as the last bar.

 ```jsx
 <WaterfallChart